-- Hybrid mattress with a firm feel
+- Hybrid mattress with a very firm feel

 - Exchange-only return policy

 Serta is a well-known brand that’s owned and operated by Serta Simmons Bedding LLC.
 Serta sells through retailers like Sleep Country and The Brick, as well as individual suppliers and retailers.
-Despite its high profile and popularity, Serta Simmons Bedding filed for and completed Chapter 11 bankruptcy in 2023.

 When it comes to buying a Serta mattress, there are many factors to consider.
 Our detailed Serta review will highlight the pros and cons of this popular brand to help you understand if its sleep solutions are right for you.